camlspotter/learnHA/reports/20241101/index.md

 ### Workaround: fill the set of already tried

 `pb.X_log` is a matrix carrying the input parameters already tried.
 If we fill it with the `pb.X_log` of the falsification result for the previous generation, they may be skipped in the next falsification.
 Nice thing of this method is that `pb` is accessible from the falsification script easily.
 The problem is that we are not sure this really works or not.

+I tried this and found `pb.obj_log` must be also reserved.
+The falsifications skip the elements in `pb.X_log` as intended.
+It is doubtful that the generated input parameters are reasonable for the later falsification generations.